gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 About ``gnatkr``
 ^^^^^^^^^^^^^^^^

-The default file naming rule in GNAT is that the file name must be derived from the unit name.
-The exact default rule is as follows:
+GNAT requires that the file name must be derived from the unit name.
+The default rule is as follows:

 * Take the unit name and replace all dots by hyphens.